MineFlowCSM/MineFlow/README.md

 ========

 An open source library and command line utility for calculating **ultimate pit limits** for open pit mining operations.
+A commercially supported version of this library with support for minimum mining width constraints is available at https://mineflowsoftware.com/.

 Introduction